 Even if a parent or your spouse has been in a Nursing Home for months or even years and has been paying for their care out of their own funds, it still may not be too late to preserve some of their remaining assets.
 While it would have been better to have started the Medicaid planning process earlier when more assets could have been protected, it may still not be too late for them to preserve a portion of the assets that remain.

-If any of the above factors describe the situation of the declining Senior in your life, contact our office to set a time for a no-cost strategy session to determine what planning options you may have to help your Loved One receive the care they need, while preserving some of their hard-earned assets.
+If any of the above factors describe the situation of the declining Senior in your life, contact our office to set a time for a strategy session to determine what planning options you may have to help your Loved One receive the care they need, while preserving some of their hard-earned assets.